 Geopolitical Risk.
 The geopolitical landscape poses inherent risks that could significantly impact the operations and financial performance of the Company.
 In the event of a military conflict, supply chain disruptions, geopolitical uncertainties, and economic repercussions may adversely affect the Company's ability to conduct research, develop, test and manufacture products, and distribute them globally.
 This could lead to delays in product development, interruptions in the supply of critical materials, and delays in clinical trials, thereby impeding the Company's clinical development and commercialization plans.
 Furthermore, the impact of a conflict on global financial markets may result in increased volatility and uncertainty in the capital markets, thereby affecting the valuation of the Company's publicly-traded shares.
-Investor confidence, market sentiment, and access to capital may all be negatively influenced.
+Investor confidence, market sentiment, and access to capital could all be negatively influenced.
 Such geopolitical risks are outside the control of the Company, and the actual effects on the Company's business, financial condition and results of operations may differ from current estimates.

 Cybersecurity Risks.
 The Company has established policies and processes for assessing, identifying and managing material risk from cybersecurity threats, and has integrated these processes into its overall risk management systems and processes.
 The Company routinely assesses material risks from cybersecurity threats, including any potential unauthorized occurrence on or conducted through its information and email systems that may result in adverse effects on the confidentiality, integrity, or availability of the Company's information and email systems or any information residing therein.
 The Company conducts periodic risk assessments to identify cybersecurity threats, as well as assessments in the event of a material change in the Company's business practices that may affect information systems that are vulnerable to such cybersecurity threats.
 These risk assessments include identification of reasonably foreseeable internal and external risks, the likelihood and potential damage that could result from such risks, and the sufficiency of existing policies, procedures, systems and safeguards in place to manage such risks.
-The Company has not encountered any cybersecurity challenges that have materially impaired its operations or financial condition.
-Additional information regarding risks from cybersecurity threats is provided in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2023.
+The Company has not encountered any cybersecurity challenges to date that have materially impaired its operations or financial condition.

-The Company is continuing to monitor these matters and will adjust its current business and financing plans as more information and guidance become available.
+The Company is continuing to monitor these matters and will adjust its current business and financing plans as more information becomes available.